 6. Grievance Policy

-7. Performance Counselling & Discipline Policy
+7. Performance Counselling and Discipline Policy

 Performance management is a common practice within any business, but can often be a delicate process.
 A policy will assist you in remaining compliant with requirements of procedural fairness and provide guidance on how unacceptable conduct will be dealt with.